Documentation / Dashboard

 If you can monitor markets all day from 9:30 AM to 4:00 PM, use all models and expect 15-30 total trades per week across scalps, day trades, and swings.
 When only morning hours from 9:30-11:00 are available, focus exclusively on Hourly Aggressive for 8-15 trades weekly concentrated in that window.
 Power hour traders from 3:00-4:00 PM should use Hourly Aggressive or Daily Aggressive for 5-10 weekly trades in that final volatile hour.

-If you can only check markets 2-3 times per day for 15 minutes each session, Daily Conservative is your only realistic option.
-Expect 2-5 swing trades weekly that you enter during your market check-ins and manage with preset stops and targets.
+If you can only check markets 2-3 times per day for 15 minutes each, Daily Conservative is your only realistic option.
+Expect 2-5 swing trades weekly that you enter during your check-ins and manage with preset stops and targets.
 End-of-day only traders who check markets after 4:00 PM close should also use Daily Conservative exclusively, taking 2-4 swing trades weekly based on signals that triggered during the day and planning entries for the next morning or using after-hours markets if available.

 Stop Distances and Position Sizing Implications